SoftwareAssigment/Fundamental_Assigment/README.md

 This is a fundamental of programing group repository.
-There are 3 aasignments basically: on making diamond pattern using letters.
+There are 3 asignments basically:
+  On making diamond pattern using letters.
-                                   entering  numbers and if theycontains 1,4 or 7 skip that part and printing the closest lower boundary and upper boundary. calculating loan with interest rate
+  Entering  numbers and if they contain 1,4 or 7 skip that part and print the closest lower boundary and upper boundary.
+  Calculating loan with interest rate.